-Thanks to Anna Szalay of SophosLabs for the techical background to
+Thanks to Anna Szalay of SophosLabs for the technical background to

 (and, indeed, the idea for) this article.